VCE Environmental Science enables students

 the value of the biosphere to all living things by examining the concept of

-biodiversity and the
+biodiversity and the ecosystem

 services important for human health and well-being.